Arto Salminen

 Arto Salminen (22 October 1959 – 15 November 2005) was a Finnish writer known for his social commentary.

-Salminen, who was born in Helsinki, had also worked as a journalist and taxi driver; he wrote six novels which criticised with a morbid black sense of humour such current phenomena in Finnish society as neoliberalist politics, the decline of the welfare state, tabloid media, reality television and so on.
+Salminen, who was born on 22 October 1959 in Helsinki, had also worked as a journalist and taxi driver; he wrote six novels which criticised, with a morbid black sense of humour, such current phenomena in Finnish society as neoliberal politics, the decline of the welfare state, tabloid media, reality television and so on.
 His books gained a small cult following in Finland and they also received excellent reviews even though they did not sell particularly well.

+His 1998 novel Varasto (Stockroom), in which the stockroom of a paint company becomes a microcosm of contemporary Finland, was dramatized for the theater in 2005.

 Salminen received the Koskenkorva Prize in 1998, and the Olvi Prize in 2004.
-He died of a sudden stroke at Hausjärvi in November 2005.
+He was also a Runeberg Literary Award finalist in 2002.
+He died of a sudden stroke at Hausjärvi on 15 November 2005.

-Salminen's novel Varasto was posthumously adapted as a successful comedy film in 2011.
+Salminen's novel Varasto was posthumously adapted as a comedy film, The Storage, in 2011.